mtov/engsoftmoderna/en/chapter2.md

 ([link](https://insights.stackoverflow.com/survey/2018/#career-values)).
 Over 57 thousand professional developers responded, and a majority identified with agile methods or practices.
-This includes methodologies we will study in this chapter — such as Scrum (63% responses), Kanban (36%), and Extreme Programming (16%).
+This includes methodologies we will study in this chapter---such as Scrum (63% responses), Kanban (36%), and Extreme Programming (16%).
 Only 15% of participants answered Waterfall as their development method.
 ```{=latex}
 \end{esmbox}
 ```

 ## Extreme Programming

 \index{Extreme Programming}
-Extreme Programming (XP) is a lightweight method proposed for developing software with ever-changing or unclear requirements, such as the Type B systems (Business), according to the classification described in Chapter 1.
-As an agile method, XP embodies characteristics like short iterative development cycles, less emphasis on comprehensive documentation, incremental design, and small development teams.
+Extreme Programming (XP) is a lightweight method for developing software with ever-changing or unclear requirements, such as the Type B systems (Business), according to the classification described in Chapter 1.
+As any agile method, XP embodies characteristics like short iterative development cycles, less emphasis on comprehensive documentation, incremental design, and development in small teams.

-In other words, XP is not a prescriptive method providing a detailed step-by-step plan for software construction.
+In other words, XP is not a prescriptive method that defines a detailed step-by-step plan for software construction.
 Instead, XP is defined by a set of **values**, **principles**, and **practices**.
-This means XP is initially defined abstractly, using values and principles that should be part of the culture and habits of software development teams.
+This means XP is initially defined abstractly, using values and principles that should be part of the culture of software development teams.
 Then, these values and principles are materialized into a list of development practices.
-Often, when deciding to adopt XP, developers and organizations focus on the practices.
-However, the values and principles are also key components of the method, as they give meaning to the proposed XP practices.
-To be clear, if an organization is unprepared to embrace the XP mindset—represented by its values and principles—it's also advisable to avoid adopting its practices.
+Often, when deciding to adopt XP, developers and organizations tend to focus on the practices.
+However, the values and principles are also key components of the method, as they give meaning to the practices proposed by XP.
+To be clear, if an organization is unprepared to embrace the XP mindset---as represented by its values and principles---it's also advisable to avoid adopting its practices.

-In this chapter, we will first present the values and principles of XP.
+In this chapter, we will first present the values and principles defended by XP.
 Here is a list of them:

 * **Values**: Communication, simplicity, feedback, courage, respect, and quality of life.